ValeriTodorov01/Drone_potholes/README.md

 ## Contact

-If you have any questions or need further assistance, please feel free to contact us at [valeri.m.todorov.2020@elsys-bg.org].
+If you have any questions or need further assistance, please feel free to contact us at [valeri.m.todorov.2020@elsys-bg.org] or [borislav.b.milanov.2020@elsys-bg.org].